fenollp/erl-mk/README.md

 ## Usage
 **erl.mk** implements most of [erlang.mk](https://github.com/extend/erlang.mk)'s capabilities
 except the packaging stuff, and also some of `rebar`'s commands.
 Thus the compiling and dependency handling commands are available, but not ‹paste TODO›.

+You should be set with `all`, `clean` and `update-deps` `make` targets.

 Dependency specification is the same as **erlang.mk**'s.
-But it builds a `rebar`-like deps/ architecture.
 ```make
 DEPS = cowboy bullet
 dep_cowboy = https://github.com/extend/cowboy.git 0.8.4